Railway Protection Movement: New Army orders and mutiny

-The Qing court also ordered the Governor-General of Hubei and Hunan, Duan Fang, to reinforce Sichuan with troops from Hubei.
+The Qing court also ordered the Governor-General of Hubei and Hunan, Duanfang, to reinforce Sichuan with troops from Hubei.
 The situation in Hubei and Hunan was slightly different; elites in those provinces were not as outraged as elites in Sichuan over the nationalization of the provincial railways.
 The press together with radical students in both provinces reproached local elites for their perceived passivity and servility, and compared them unfavorably to the protesters in Sichuan.
 As Joseph Esherick has explained, it was in this atmosphere of heated rhetoric that the public mood in both provinces began to radicalize: "[T]he general belief that the Manchu dynasty was coming to an end ... was slowly transformed into a wish that the dynasty would fall."

 In turn, the mobilization of New Army troops from Hubei forced underground revolutionary groups there to expedite their planned uprising.
 The diversion of New Army troops weakened defenses in Wuhan but also took away some of the army units sympathetic to the revolutionaries.
-On October 10, 1911, revolutionaries in the New Army units that remained in Wuhan launched the Wuchang Uprising.
+Nonetheless, the diversion of Qing troops from central China to fight in Sichuan was a major reason why the Wuchang Uprising, which began on October 10, 1911, was successful.